TheArcadeStriker/flycast-wiki/README.md

 # flycast-wiki
-Blank repo made to create an comprehensive guide/wiki for using Flycast
+Welcome to flycast-wiki!

+This was made in order to provide useful information and guides about using Flycast and its features.
+Currently it's still on progress, but its going well so far :D